Dennis Kuchar: History

 Kuchar grew up in Coogee, where he attended Coogee Public School.
 He graduated with an MB BS (Honors) from Sydney University in 1978.
 In 1987, at the age of 29, he received his MD from Sydney University and FRACP from the Royal Australasian College of Physicians.

-Kuchar is associated with St Vincent's Hospital, Victor Chang Cardiac Research Institute and St Vincent's Heart, specializing in cardiac arrhythmias, catheter ablation, pacemakers and implantable cardioverter-defibrillators.
+Kuchar was associated with St Vincent's Hospital, Victor Chang Cardiac Research Institute and St Vincent's Heart, specializing in cardiac arrhythmias, catheter ablation, pacemakers and implantable cardioverter-defibrillators.
 Mentored by Victor Chang, Kuchar was involved the heart transplant of Fiona Coote.

 Kuchar made news in April 2007 when he noted that the new Lexus autolocking technology system could interfere with the settings of implantable defibrillators, with potentially fatal consequences.